PDS Training Programs

 In important respects, however, the program will differ from the model of assistance used internally at PDS.
 Within PDS, consultation and advice are provided in the form of close supervision by a more experienced attorney who exercises oversight authority.
 In the PDS-CJA program, all authority will remain with the CJA attorney.
 Participating in the program will not commit anyone to accepting any direction or edits.

 The PDS-CJA program will also differ from PDS’s internal model because, given the constraints on his time, we cannot guarantee the availability or degree of assistance on any particular case.
 Depending on their own workloads, members of the PDS Appellate Division might be available on occasion to help with the evaluation of appellate issues and the editing of drafts.

-James Klein urges anyone with an upcoming oral argument to contact him about arranging a moot court with a combined panel of PDS and CJA judges.
+James Whitehead urges anyone with an upcoming oral argument to contact him about arranging a moot court with a combined panel of PDS and CJA judges.

 If you would like to consult on a brief or arrange a moot court, please contact .
 He looks forward to hearing from you.